geojupyter/geojupyter.org/blog/20250108-introducing-geojupyter/index.md

 [imagining new workflows](https://jupyter.zulipchat.com/#narrow/channel/471314-geojupyter/topic/.22Bouncing.22.20between.20JupyterGIS.20and.20a.20Jupyter.20Notebook), and we need your creativity, knowledge, and skills!

-We have completed over a dozen interviews targeting geospatial data practitioners from diverse backgrounds, including education, data user support, Earth science, remote sensing, software engineering, and product development.
+We have completed over a dozen interviews targeting geospatial data practitioners from diverse backgrounds including education, data user support, Earth science, remote sensing, software engineering, and product development.
 Some themes we've preliminarily identified: